catamphetamine/react-styling/README.md

 ### Webpack

-If you are using Webpack with Babel (like me and like the rest of the world does) then the loader configuration for javascript would look like
+If you are using Webpack with Babel (like I do and like the rest of the world does) then the loader configuration for javascript would look like

 ```js
 {